orbisgis/h2gis/docs/dev/ST_Envelope.md

 ### Description

-Returns the envelope of `geom` as a `GEOMETRY`, optionally setting its SRID to `srid`.
+Returns the envelope of `geom` as a Geometry, optionally setting its SRID to `srid`.
 The default SRID is the same as that of `geom`.
 <!-- If `geom` is empty, returns an empty `POINT`. -->